-People visit your website for key details—exhibit schedules, special events, membership perks, and more.
-Ensure your website is a reliable source of up-to-date information.
-Consider adding a site-wide alert banner for major updates and creating dedicated landing pages for seasonal events, ticket promotions, or new exhibits.
+People visit your website for key details like your hours, ticket costs, exhibit schedules, special events, and more.
+Don’t get caught with out-of-date or inaccurate information on your website, and make sure your museum website is optimized for mobile visitors.
+Consider adding a site-wide alert banner for major updates, and creating dedicated landing pages for seasonal events, ticket promotions, or new exhibits.

-While visitors explore your website, invite them to join your email list for exclusive updates, behind-the-scenes content, or early access to event registrations.
-Use a pop-up or sign-up form with an incentive—such as a discount in your online store, a free downloadable guide, or priority booking for special events—to increase conversions.
+While visitors explore your website, invite them to join your email list and SMS (text) list for exclusive updates, behind-the-scenes content, or early access to event registrations.
+Use a pop-up or sign-up form with an incentive (such as a discount in your online store, a free downloadable guide, or priority booking for special events) to increase conversions.

 User-generated content is a great way to boost engagement and authenticity.
-Encourage your followers to share their experiences, memories, and favorite exhibits.
+Encourage your followers to share their experiences, memories, and favorite exhibits through photos and video.
 Here are some prompts to get them started:

 - Memory Lane: Ask visitors to share a favorite museum visit from childhood.